-Why do MANY who profess to believe in the Bible and state that they consider themselves Christians, celebrate Halloween?
+Why do MANY who profess to believe in the Bible and state that they consider themselves Christians, celebrate this holiday?
 The simple answer is to THEM (not God) it does not make any difference.
 They will say they see no harm in cavorting about dressed like a devil or a skeleton.
 They enjoy giving out candy to children and having 'fun' at parties.
-Adults say they have gravitated to the festivities of the holiday because they can enjoy themselves completely, without feeling 'burdened' by the expectations and responsibilities of other holidays (e.g. Christmas, Easter, etc.).
-They also do not see anything ultimately wrong with having their children have "harmless holiday fun" through stories involving spells, witches, demons, death, suffering and so on.
+Adults like it because the holiday has far less expectations and responsibilities than other celebrations (e.g. Christmas, Easter, etc.).
+They also do not see anything ultimately wrong with having their children have "harmless holiday fun."

 What does GOD say about it?